mind-inria/mri-nufft/examples/README.rst

 Examples
 ========

-This is a collection of examples showing how to use mri-nufft to perform MR image reconstruction.
+This is a collection of examples showing how to use MRI-nufft to perform MR image reconstruction.